testit-tms/adapters-python/testit-adapter-behave/README.md

           test run.
         * 1 - in this mode, the adapter sends all results to the test run without filtering.
         * 2 - in this mode, the adapter creates a new test run and sends results to the new test run.

+    * `certValidation` - it enables/disables certificate validation. `certValidation` is optional.

     * `tmsProxy` - it enables debug mode. `tmsProxy` is optional.